huff-language/huffc/README.md

 ### Steps

-This is how to output _Hello, World!_ in Huff.
-You must have NPM and TS-Node installed.
+This is how to create the contract bytecode to output _Hello, World!_ in Huff.

 1. Install Huff globally using NPM: